vwkd/code-system/src/general/monomorphism.md

 ## Introduction

-- ability of function to accept only same one type in argument
+- ability of composite data type to be used with only one specific type
-- function is called specialized function
+- is called specialized
-- beware: probably more general, here restricts to functions ❗️
 - opposite of polymorphism